 I love stew in the winter, whether made in the oven, on the stove or in a crock-pot whether made with potatoes or served over potatoes (or even noodles), whether with wine or without, or even with beer.
 I can hardly wait for a lazy snowy day to make stew, and when winter is over, I always wish I would have made more.

 It’s May as I write, and sitting here in a T shirt and shorts with the windows open hoping for a breeze.
 I can picture the snow piled outside and my son coming in from shoveling with his red cheeks, swaggering accomplishment and asking “What’s to eat?
 Is dinner ready yet?”
-My little kitchen warm and steamy, the frost building up on the windows.
+My kitchen warm and steamy, the frost building up on the windows.

 I’ll pull my big enameled cast iron pan from the oven (my kids will probably fight over this after I’m gone) and open it to see a delicious, slow simmered melange of vegetables and meat in a heavenly sauce.
 I’ll serve it up with a crusty bread – and in that moment in time, honestly, who could ask for more?

-I have a half dozen or so stew recipes I trot out at various times, each with its own merits and flavors, but this is my favorite, one culled years ago from Cook’s Illustrated.
+I have a half dozen or so stew recipes I trot out at various times, each with its own merits and flavors, but my favorite is this one adapted years ago from Cook’s Illustrated.
 This mimics Boeuf Bourguignon in many ways without the expense of a full bottle of Burgundy.
 I’ve had many requests from individuals looking for a non-alcoholic version of Boeuf Bourguignon, and I’ve made a few suggestions on this recipe that I use when I don’t have any wine on hand or don’t wish to use any.